riot-ci/RIOT/bootloaders/riotboot/README.md

 then boot it.
 If the slot doesn't have a valid checksum, no image will be booted and the bootloader will enter `while(1);` endless loop.

+# Requirements
+A board capable to use riotboot must meet the following requirements:

+  - Embed a Cortex-M0+/3/4/7 processor
+  - Provide the variables `ROM_START_ADDR` and `ROM_LEN`
+  - Use cpu/cortexm_common/ldscripts/cortexm.ld ld script
+  - Pass the cortexm_common_ldscript test in tests/
+  - Being able to execute startup code at least twice (`board_init()`)
+  - Declare `FEATURES_PROVIDED += riotboot` to pull the rigth dependencies
+  - Being able to flash binary files, if integration with the build system is required for flashing

+The above requirements are usually met if the board succeeds to execute the riotboot test in tests/.

 # Usage
 Just compile your application using the target `riotboot`.
 The header is generated automatically according to your `APP_VER`, which can be